 When the O-Ring problem is resolved, all you need to do is plug the central needle through the filling nipple available.
 You can move the pipe around to be confirmed its proper connection.

 Now comes the main part of the whole process; filling your air tank.
 You need to make sure that the air enters your tank gradually so you can keep good track of it.
 Check the air compressor to find out if it works with a lever or buttons.
 Either way, work with it to fill your air tank.
 One thing to note here is that you cannot allow your air tank to be overfilled to the extent that gas leakage is inevitable.
 Stick to a decent 4500 just to ensure a safer and more reliable experience.

 As mentioned, you need to fill your tank gradually, or else you will have the chance of encountering a hot fill.
 A hot fill is when you fill the tank quickly, and the air turns super hot.
 Your air tank will lose gas from itself even when it is not in use.
 If you do not want this to happen, you need to be patient with the filling.
 We suggest that you carry out this task when you have enough free time at your hand or else the consequences can be dire.

 4. Release the pressure

 Once you are done filling your ar tank, it is time to ensure that the items used are not affected.
 For this, use the release valve in the air compressor to remove any remaining air present in the compressor.
 By doing so, you prevent the pressure from being built inside the air tanks when you remove the hose.
-If you do not do so, this will result in the fill nipple being damage.
+If you do not do so, this will result in the fill nipple being damaged.
 If you are doing this for the first time, you might get startled by a sudden sound that might come from the release valve.
-However, there is no need to worry as the sound is just an indication that the excess air is being released out.
+However, there is no need to worry as the sound is just an indication that excess air is being released.

 5. Remove the hose